Wonderwall: 2012 San Francisco Silent Film Festival

 All in all the festival was quite fun and invigorating.
 It’s always a treat when vintage movies get the royal treatment, and the SFSFF displays the utmost care and sensitivity in presenting its programs.
 In an age when media is often made to be watched on a cell phone, it’s great to see films produced for and projected on the all-mighty big screen.

 Entry filed under: movies, san francisco silent film festival.
-Tags: buster keaton, clara bow, douglas fairbanks, louise brooks, mantrap, movies, pandora's box, ruan lingyu, san francisco silent film festival, silent films.
+Tags: buster keaton, clara bow, douglas fairbanks, film festival, louise brooks, mantrap, movies, pandora's box, ruan lingyu, san francisco silent film festival, silent films.